Project-OSmOSE/OSEkit/docs/source/jobs.rst

-        "spectrogram-folder-path": sds.folder/"output", # Folder in which png spectrograms are exported "welch-folder-path": "None",  # Folder in which npz welch matrices are exported "first": 0, # First data of the dataset to be exported "last": -1, # Last data of the dataset to be exported "downsampling-quality": "HQ",
+        "spectrogram-folder-path": sds.folder/"output", # Folder in which png spectrograms are exported "welch-folder-path": "None",  # Folder in which npz welch matrices are exported "first": 0, # First data of the dataset to be exported "last": len(ads.data), # Last data of the dataset to be exported, up to the last one if not included "downsampling-quality": "HQ",
         "upsampling-quality": "VHQ",
         "umask": 0o022,